Book cover

 }

-In summary, visitors facilitate the addition of a method to a class hierarchy.
+In summary, visitors facilitate the addition of operations to a class hierarchy.
 A visitor groups related operations together—in this example, printing the data of Vehicle and its subclasses.
-However, it is easy to have another visitor, with different operations, such as persisting the objects to a database.
-On the other hand, adding a new class to the hierarchy, like Truck, requires updating all visitors with a new method: visit(Truck).
+Moreover, we can implement other visitors, with different operations, such as persisting the objects to a database.
+However, whenever we add a new class to the hierarchy, like Truck, we must update all visitors with a new method: visit(Truck).

-Before we conclude, it’s important to mention that visitors have a major disadvantage: they can require a violation of encapsulation of the classes to be visited.
-For instance, Vehicle might have to implement public methods that expose its internal state so that visitors can access them.
+Before we conclude, it’s important to note that visitors have a disadvantage: they may require a violation of encapsulation in the classes to be visited.
+For instance, Vehicle may need to implement public methods that expose its internal state to allow visitors to access this information.

 6.12 Other Design Patterns